 Schist is a metamorphic rock made mostly from micas that glitter in the sun.
 Micas are flaky, sheetlike minerals that include dark green chlorite, silvery muscovite, metallic gray graphite, white grey or green talc, and black or brown biotite.
 Schists often contain quartz in addition to mica minerals which increases its strength.

 Layers of decomposing schist can hold alluvial gold.
 Schist comes in many colors and textures.
 Gold occurs together with quartz reefs in schist.
 Reefs are veins in the rock.
-However, gold deposits in schist are typically small and irregular, making it difficult to predict where they can be found.
+However, gold deposits in the schist are typically small and irregular, making it difficult to predict where they can be found.

 Rock 5 – Slate

 The Carolina Slate Belt is known for its gold production.
 According to a US Geological Survey Report in 2012, it has produced between one and more than fifty metric tons, depending on the size of the mining operation.

 Gold can be found in slate slabs in some places because the heavy gold particles can be deposited in the layers as water runs through them.